Frequently Asked Questions

 How effective is the CAC program?

 Judges throughout the country have noted the value of the information that volunteer advocates bring to the proceedings and are appreciative of the unique and unbiased perspective.
 National studies demonstrate that a child who has been assigned a volunteer advocate spends less time in court and less time in foster care than those who do not have volunteer representation.
+Developmental research shows that having one caring adult in a child's life increases the likelihood that the child will flourish, and grow into a healthy, productive adult.

 Will I be reimbursed for mileage or other expenses?